 To keep the Buzzsaw up-to-date we regularly poll thousands of media contacts.
 Toe curlers include ‘repurposing’, ‘reach out’, ‘circle back’, ‘solution’, ‘best of breed’, ‘next-generation’, ‘web-enabled’, ‘leading’, ‘value-added’, ‘ping me’, ‘leverage’, ‘seamless’, ‘awesome’, ‘Brits’, ‘super excited’, ‘the very DNA’, etc, are struck out by the Buzzsaw (...and breathe out).
 The Buzzsaw’s ground-breaking technology is a web-optimised turnkey solution two bits of coconut connected by string.
 You get the idea.

-The Buzzsaw can also be used for speeches, memos, advertising copy or any other documents in which clarity is more important than obscurity.
+The Buzzsaw can also be used for speeches, memos, advertising copy, TWEETS, FACEBOOK POSTS, or any other documents in which clarity and harmony are more important than irritation and obscurity.

-It can also settle debates.
-If your CEO insists that describing your business as a ‘global leader in adhesive labelling solutions’ is a better way of saying it than ‘we sell stickers’, the Buzzsaw will adjudicate.
+It can also settle debates at work.
+If your boss insists that describing your business as a ‘global leader in adhesive labelling solutions’ is a better way of saying it than ‘we sell stickers’, the Buzzsaw will adjudicate.

-We hope it makes work more bearable for Britain’s busy journalists and more productive for hard-working PRs.
+We hope the Buzzsaw helps.
 Jargon just gets in the way.
 We want you to be heard rather than just part of the herd.